 -Graduate from an accredited university with a degree related to engineering.
 (Some states require you to obtain a degree before receiving a PE license; however, other states allow you to take the test without a degree, but you must have prior work experience in engineering to compensate for the lack of a degree).

--Prepare for and pass the Fundamentals of Engineering (FE) exam, followed by completing 4 years of experience working under a Project Engineer.
+-Prepare for and pass the Fundamentals of Engineering (FE) exam, followed by completing four years of experience working under a Project Engineer.

 -Prepare for and pass the Principles and Practice of Engineering (PE) exam.

-In order to lead a group of Project Engineers, it is required, in some states, to be a licensed PE.
-As lead PE, you would be directing a group of entry-level project engineers looking to grow in their careers.
-It is your duty to mentor and teach them, therefore, it is essential to reach the highest education obtainable.
+In some states, it is already a requirement to be a licensed PE in order to lead a group of Project Engineers.
+As a lead PE, you would be directing a group of entry-level project engineers looking to grow in their careers.
+It is your duty to mentor and to teach them; therefore, it is essential to reach the highest education obtainable.

-In the near future, it may be required for all Project Engineers to be licensed, so why not start now?
+It may be required for all Project Engineers to be licensed shortly, so why not start now?

 Here are a few links to get you started: